U.S. to lift Canada, Mexico land border restrictions in Nov for vaccinated visitors -officials | Business

 The United States will lift restrictions at its land borders with Canada and Mexico for fully vaccinated foreign nationals in early November, ending historic curbs on non-essential travelers in place since March 2020 to address the COVID-19 pandemic, two U.S. officials said on Tuesday.
 The rules, which will be formally announced by Homeland Security Secretary Alejandro Mayorkas on Wednesday, will cover land borders and ferry crossings.
 They are similar but not identical to planned requirements announced last month for international air travelers, the officials said in a call with reporters.

-Lawmakers from New York state praised the move.
+Lawmakers from U.S border states praised the move to lift the unprecedented restrictions which harmed the economies of local communities and prevented visits to friends and families.
 "Since the beginning of the pandemic, members of our shared cross-border community have felt the pain and economic hardship of the land border closures.
 That pain is about to end," Senate Democratic leader Chuck Schumer said in a statement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)